What’s the next best thing to coding? The code editor, of course!

 Worth checking out if you love the VSCode experience and want something that supports all major back-end/front-end languages and frameworks (Django, Rails, Revel, you name it).

 If you’re a die-hard SOLID fan and a nit-picking software architect, the Theia IDE will tickle your separation-of-concerns bone.
-It’s a TypeScript-coded (five points for style straightaway!) code IDE that has perfectly separate front-end and backend.
+It’s a TypeScript-coded (five points for style straightaway!) code IDE that has a perfectly separate front-end and backend.
 The front-end runs in a browser, while the backend can be anywhere — local machine or the cloud!

 But that’s not all — the front-end can be run as an Electron app with a fully functional, isolated browser environment, giving you the look-and-feel of a native desktop app should you crave it.